 – The policy on refunds

-– Is bedridden
+– The patient is bedridden

-– Requires physical or chemical restraints
+– They requires physical or chemical restraints

-– Requires skilled 24-hour nursing care
+– Skilled 24-hour nursing care is required

-– Has a serious infection
+– The patient has a serious infection

 – Non-payment of a bill within five days of due date

-– Not following rules or policies of the residence
+– Not following rules of the residence

 – The residence can no longer meet the person’s medical needs